Sat Bhandal, West Midlands Regional Sales Director

 I enjoy building networks and genuinely enjoy speaking to businesses and learning about what they do.
-This enables me to build networks easily and explore new markets for the firm.
+This enables me to build networks easily and explore new markets for the firm within the West Midlands.

 I also pride myself on linking businesses and professionals in my network where I see synergies.
 I find making positive introductions always comes back to you in spades.

 You speak to business owners and entrepreneurs every day, what are their main concerns surrounding (funding, Brexit, economy, banks?)

 It’s not rocket science; the word I hear nearly every day is “uncertainty”.
 Nobody has known what is going to happen for three years and it’s not much clearer now.
 Businesses want to be able to plan and make moves in the market, especially with the growth businesses I work with in the West Midlands.
 Funding is more challenging from the traditional sources (again, this is no secret) but I find myself advising clients that they should take a good offer for funding when offered.
 Too often they return having been let down when said funder has approached credit and has not been able to deliver.

 How do you see business developing in the West Midlands in the next few years?

 The West Midlands is now at the epicentre of another industrial revolution.
 Birmingham has received huge investment over the past five years (the construction cranes in the city centre pay testament to that) and, with London stalwarts relocating their offices here, jobs and commerce are continuing to rise.
 The city’s first-ever tech week took place a month ago and new tech start-ups continue to flood to Aston which will be the UK’s first smart city.